FRAMily-Community/.github/profile/README.md

 the responsible development and application of FRAM across research, education, and practice.

+FRAMily-GitHub serves as the FRAMily collaboration platform for sharing and discussing FRAM models, case studies, software tools, learning resources, research materials, and technical knowledge.

 ## Explore our repositories

 | Repository | Description |